reevee-codes/QA-automation-architect-interview-notes/README.md

     Case Study:
         Imagine you are tasked with building a QA framework from scratch for a new e-commerce application.
 Explain the steps you would take to design and implement this framework.
 Include considerations for technology stack, scalability, maintainability, and team involvement.

+Accessibility Testing Questions
+1. Accessibility Fundamentals

+    What are the key principles of accessibility as defined by the WCAG (Web Content Accessibility Guidelines)?
+How would you apply these principles to test a frontend application?

+2. Tools and Frameworks

+    Which tools or libraries have you used for accessibility testing in a Java-based QA framework?
+Can you explain how they integrate into automated testing workflows?
+    (Examples: Axe, Pa11y, Lighthouse, or any Java wrappers for accessibility testing.)

+3. Automated vs Manual Accessibility Testing

+    Accessibility testing often requires a combination of automated tools and manual inspection.
+How would you strike the right balance between the two in your testing framework?
+    What aspects of accessibility testing cannot be automated, and how would you handle them?

+4. Testing for Assistive Technologies

+    How would you test an application’s compatibility with assistive technologies such as screen readers, voice recognition software, or keyboard navigation?
+    What specific methods or tools would you recommend for testing screen reader compatibility on both frontend and backend (e.g., ARIA roles validation)?

+5. Handling Dynamic Content

+    Modern applications often use dynamic content (e.g., single-page applications).
+How would you ensure accessibility in such scenarios, especially for updating elements or live regions?
+    Can you explain how you would test an application for compliance with ARIA (Accessible Rich Internet Applications) standards?

+6. Backend Accessibility Considerations

+    Backend systems often generate content that is consumed by frontend systems.
+How would you ensure that data sent from the backend supports accessibility, such as proper error messaging or alt text for images?
+    How would you design tests to validate that APIs support accessibility features, like passing labels or descriptions for screen readers?

+7. Accessibility in CI/CD

+    How would you incorporate accessibility checks into a CI/CD pipeline?
+Which tools or practices would you use to ensure that accessibility issues are caught early in the development cycle?

+8. Accessibility Metrics and Reporting

+    What metrics would you use to measure the accessibility of an application?
+    How would you implement a reporting mechanism in your QA framework to track and prioritize accessibility issues over time?

+9. Real-World Scenarios

+    Imagine that a critical accessibility issue is discovered late in the development process.
+How would you handle the situation, both technically and in terms of cross-team collaboration?
+    Can you describe a past experience where you implemented or improved accessibility testing in a QA framework?
+What challenges did you face, and how did you overcome them?

+10. Accessibility Testing for Mobile

+    Accessibility testing on mobile devices can differ significantly from desktop testing.
+How would you test an application’s accessibility on mobile platforms?
+    Are there specific tools or frameworks you would use to ensure compliance with mobile accessibility standards, such as testing for touch target sizes, gestures, or voice commands?